Pathé: Pathé films

 As the phonograph business became successful, Pathé saw the opportunities offered by new means of entertainment and in particular by the fledgling motion picture industry.
 Having decided to expand the record business to include film equipment, the company expanded dramatically.
-To finance its growth, the company took the name Compagnie Générale des Établissements Pathé Frères Phonographes & Cinématographes (sometimes abbreviated as "C.G.P.C.") in 1897, and its shares were listed on the Paris Stock Exchange.
+To finance its growth, the company took the name Compagnie Générale des Établissements Pathé Frères Phonographes & Cinématographes (sometimes abbreviated as CGPC) in 1897, and its shares were listed on the Paris Stock Exchange.
 In 1896, Mitchell Mark of Buffalo, New York, became the first American to import Pathé films to the United States, where they were shown in the Vitascope Theater.

+In 1901, Ferdinand Zecca and Charles Pathé decided to capitalize on the public's morbid penchant for gory crime stories by creating Histoire d'un crime, which is considered the first realistic drama in the history of cinema.
+Histoire d'un crime e also invented the first flashback in the cinema.
+The final scene, which shows a beheading, caused a scandal.
+The film was a notable success, launching a wave of similar films.

+In 1906, Charles Pathé opened one of the first permanent movie theater with the Omnia-Pathé (as cinema had until then been a Fairground Attraction), which also became the oldest cinema of the Pathé group.
+By the following year, more than 300 Pathé theaters already existed, and the network was rapidly expanding in the rest of the world.
+As with production and distribution, the French company established itself as the world leader in movie theaters for several years.
+Today, Pathé Cinemas remains the leading theater operator in France and the Netherlands, and the oldest still in operation worldwide.

 In 1907, Pathé acquired the Lumière brothers' patents and then set about to design an improved studio camera and to make their own film stock.
 Their technologically advanced equipment, new processing facilities built at Vincennes, and aggressive merchandising combined with efficient distribution systems allowed them to capture a huge share of the international market.
-They first expanded to London in 1902 where they set up production facilities and a chain of movie theatres.
+They first expanded to London in 1902 where they set up production facilities and a chain of cinemas.